zjrohrbach/markdown-wkshts/Physics-Agenda.md

 4. (*time permitting*) Work on Test Corrections (*[link to Concept Portion][test]*)

-*If you are absent, watch the video versions of the notes and try K*
+*If you are absent, watch the video versions of the notes and try Kinematics #1.
+I'm going to take a completion grade on it.*